 FUNDRAISING IDEAS

 There are lots of interesting and easy ways to fundraise, but it can sometimes be difficult to find something that suits you.
-So here’s a list of our favourite fundraisers.
+So here’s a list of some of our favourite fundraisers.

 WITH YOUR OFFICE